 In Crossroads Nursing & Rehabilitation, 4.81% of Patients

 This datapoint measures the percentage of long-term stay residents showing depressive symptoms.

 Appropriate Vaccine Usage

-This metric measures the percentage of long-term residents that have received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these vaccines critical to patient care.
+This is a measure of the percent of long-term stay patients who were given the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for seniors, making these types of vaccines critical to patient care.

 Residents Maintain Autonomy